reda97dz/real-madrid/README.md

 ## Limitations
 * 10 API calls per minute
+* it can be too long before the API is updated

 ## To-do for furthur improvement
 - [ ] expand the applicationt to support more teams